Which governing law is customarily used on acquisitions?

 In practice we have seen Romanian law and English law as governing laws of the acquisition documentation.
 Other laws (e.g. Austrian) are also occasionally used.

 Private transactions where the ultimate target company is a Swedish entity will generally be carried out under Swedish law and in our experience this is accepted by international parties.
-There are, however, no legal requirements that would prevent the parties to use other governing laws if that is preferred.
+There are, however, no legal requirements that would prevent the parties from using other governing laws if that is preferred.

 The transaction documentation is normally drafted in the English language, at least when one of the parties (or the involved financing banks etc.) are non-Swedish and there are no requirements to provide translations of the transaction documentation into Swedish.